- Annual EEO Public File Report Deadline – Oct. 1

 There is no FCC form for the Annual EEO Public File Report.
 Nonexempt SEUs may use any format that clearly provides the required information.
 For example, if a Nonexempt SEU used the same recruitment sources for all its vacancies, it may maintain a single list of those sources, which indicates that they were used for all vacancies.
 If a Nonexempt SEU used different sources for different vacancies, it may maintain a master list of all its sources and use a cross-reference system to show which sources were used for which vacancies.
 For a model Public Inspection File Report, which can be tailored by your station to reflect your station practices, please see Appendix A.

 According to the FCC rules, the Annual EEO Public File Report covers activities during the period from Oct.
-1, 2009, through Sept.
-30, 2010.
+1, 2008, through Sept.
+30, 2009.
 However, the FCC has issued a public notice allowing nonexempt SEUs to opt to "cut off" the reporting period up to 10 days before Sept.
-30. This gives the SEU a period of time in which to prepare the report and place it in the public file, and upload it to the website, before the Oct.
+30. This gives the SEU a period of time in which to prepare the report and place it in the public file, and upload it to the Web site, before the Oct.
 1 deadline.
 If you elect to use this 10-day grace period, be sure that the next reporting period begins the day after the cut-off date that you select.
 For example, if the Nonexempt SEU has cut off the reporting as of Sept.
-25, 2010, for this year's report, next year the Nonexempt SEU must use the period beginning on Sept.
-26, 2010, for the 2010 report.
+25, 2009, for this year's report, next year the Nonexempt SEU must use the period beginning on Sept.
+26, 2009, for the 2010 report.

 Job openings must be "widely disseminated"